Orlacher Bach

-Orlacher Bach is a stream in Baden-Württemberg, Germany.
+The Orlacher Bach is a stream in Baden-Württemberg, Germany.
 It is a tributary of the Kocher and is 4.6 km long.
 It is named for the small village of Orlach, which sits high above it.
 The stream begins about a kilometer WSW of the village of Nesselbach.

-Extreme weather led to the stream's overflowing its banks on May 29, 2016, contributing to considerable damage to the town of Braunsbach.
+Extreme weather led to the stream overflowing its banks on May 29, 2016, contributing to considerable damage to the town of Braunsbach.